 I have oily combination skin which turns slightly dry and itchy when the climate is cooler.
 When I tested it, I had fairly normal to dry skin.
 I used this for a full week during day times after my moisturizer.
 I apply it as dots section wise and blend it quickly as it dries/gets absorbed quickly.
 This cream gives an instant brightening effect on my skin tone which is not ashy or the white cast kind of.
 But this might not be the case for medium or deeper skin tones.
 As for it claims of making skin tone lighter in one week – it is an exaggerated claim.
 It doesn’t improve skin tone or lighten dark spots.
 It only removes dullness of my skin temporarily.

 The Garnier Light Complete Serum Cream states it has UV Filters but doesn’t mention its SPF, although various online portals state SPF 19??
 I don’t get how?
-Anyways, the ingredient list has sunscreen ingredients butyl methoxydibenzoylmethane, and titanium dioxide which must be ok for indoor protection but certainly not enough to be used when out in the sun.
-I don’t use this cream everyday, but I still continue to use this for my occasional late afternoon outings because I like how it brightens my skin and I tend to believe it gives some protection.
+Anyways, the ingredient list has sunscreen ingredients Butyl Methoxydibenzoylmethane and Titanium Dioxide which must be ok for indoor protection but certainly not enough to be used when out in the sun.
+I don’t use this cream every day, but I still continue to use this for my occasional late afternoon outings because I like how it brightens my skin and I tend to believe it gives some protection.
+(Update 2021: The newer version has SPF 40 PA+++ and the packaging has changed from Light Complete to Bright Complete)

 - Budget friendly and easily available.